Feature: Ann Lewis

 You should know this artist: Ann Lewis is famous for her impressive, politically charged installations and performances.
 The US-American activist artist deals controversially with topics such as social justice, women’s rights, police brutality and environmental protection in her artworks and regularly causes a stir.
 One of her installations was even exhibited at the White House in 2015.

 After her impressive installation at the internationally renowned art fair PULSE in Miami last December, she has finally become one of the most aspiring and worldwide respected artists.
 Her paths also crossed those of URBAN NATION in the past.
-Director Yasha Young invited her as a talk guest to a panel on “Art as a catalyst for community action” at the Scope Art Show in Basel back then in June 2018.
+Curator Yasha Young invited her as a talk guest to a panel on “Art as a catalyst for community action” at the Scope Art Show in Basel back then in June 2018.

 We met Ann Lewis for an interview.